 Communication: The Health Department holds separate weekly calls with hospitals, health care providers, and colleges and universities.
-The Health Department holds regular meetings with FQHCs, both as a group and individually, to assist in implementation of their testing plans.
+Regular meetings with FQHCs, both as a group and individually are held to assist in implementation of their testing plans.
 The Health Department gathered a pharmacy group to discuss pharmacy administration of COVID-19 tests, which was well received.
-The Health Department, in coordination with the Department of Aging and Independent Living, is gathering a working group to discuss implementation of enhanced testing protocols for long-term care facilities in June.
+In coordination with the Department of Aging and Independent Living, the Health Department is gathering a working group to discuss implementation of enhanced testing protocols for long-term care facilities in June.
 The Health Department is within the same Agency of Human Services as the Department of Corrections, as well as programs supporting homeless populations, and is coordinating directly with them for testing and support of these populations.